openstack/swift/doc/source/deployment_guide.rst

                                                        as a daemon
 interval                     30                        Time in seconds to wait between
                                                        replication passes
-concurrency                  1                         Number of replication workers to
+concurrency                  1                         Number of replication jobs to
-                                                       spawn
+                                                       run per worker process
-sync_method                  rsync                     The sync method to use; default
+replicator_workers           0                         Number of worker processes to use.
-                                                       is rsync but you can use ssync to try the EXPERIMENTAL
+                                                       No matter how big this number is, at most one worker per disk will be used.
+The default value of 0 means no forking; all work is done in the main process. sync_method                  rsync                     The sync method to use; default is rsync but you can use ssync to try the EXPERIMENTAL